-20 Of the various types of local governmental entities, only municipalities have the higher liability cap.
+&lt;sup>20 Of the various types of local governmental entities, only municipalities have the higher liability cap.
 Edinburg Hosp.
-Auth. v.
-Trevino, 941 S.W.2d 76,

-^{82-83 (}Tex.
+&lt;u>Auth. v.
+Trevino, 941 S.W.2d 76, 82-83 (Tex.
 1997) (J. Hecht, concurring).
 Thus, a hospital district's liability is limited to a \$100,000/\$300,000 cap.
 Id.

-Finally, the TCA's prohibition on the recovery of exemplary damages does not extend proprietary activities claims against to municipalities.
-Section 101.024 states that the Act does not authorize the recovery of exemplary damages for suits brought thereunder.
+101.024 states that the Act does not authorize the recovery of exemplary damages for suits brought thereunder.
 The TCA does not control suits against municipalities involved in proprietary activities.
 Turvey, 602 S.W.2d at 519.
 Thus, the TCA preserves a plaintiff's common law right to seek "unlimited damages" for negligent acts of municipalities engaged in proprietary functions.
 Id.

 In Pike, 727 S.W.2d at 518-24, the supreme court held that unlimited common law liability extended to claims for punitive damages and established a standard for their recovery.
-Municipalities can be held liable for punitive damages as a result of proprietary activities when the plaintiff proves: (1) the active tort feasor "engaged in willful, wanton, malicious, or grossly negligent conduct ... [demonstrating] that the acts giving rise to the claim were committed with such malice or evil intent, or such gross negligence as to be equivalent to such intent;" and (2) the acts were attributable to the municipality through a showing that they "were expressly authorized by the municipal government or that they were done 'bona fide in pursuance of general authority to act for the municipality on the subject which they relate' ...
-[1]iability must rest on official policy, meaning the city government's policy and not the policy of an individual officer."
+Municipalities can be held liable for punitive damages as a result of proprietary activities when the plaintiff proves: (1) the active tort feasor "engaged in willful, wanton, malicious, or grossly negligent conduct ... [demonstrating] that the acts giving rise to the claim were committed with such malice or evil intent, or such gross negligence as to be equivalent to such intent;" and (2) the acts were attributable to the municipality through a showing that they "were expressly authorized by the municipal government or that they were done 'bona fide in pursuance of general authority to act for the municipality on the subject which they relate' ... [l]iability must rest on official policy, meaning the city government's policy and not the policy of an individual officer."
 Id. at 523.